Here2ServeU/aws-elb-ec2/README.md

 cd aws-elb-ec2

-## Step 1: Launch 2 EC2 Instances
+### Step 1: Launch 2 EC2 Instances

-## Step 2: Create an Application Load Balancer and a Target Group
+### Step 2: Create an Application Load Balancer and a Target Group

-## Step 3: Configure the Application Load Balancer with the Target Group
+### Step 3: Configure the Application Load Balancer with the Target Group

-## Step 4: Validate/Test Your Load Balancer
+### Step 4: Validate/Test Your Load Balancer

-## Outro:
+### Outro:
 * 🎉 Congrats!
 You have successfully deployed an Application Load Balancer to Distribute Traffic Across Two Instances on AWS.
-* 💬 Leave any questions or comments below; I'll be happy to help!
+* 💬 Leave any questions or comments below; I'll gladly help!